bhurstGH/JavaScriptNetlifyFunctions/README.md

 }
 ```

-Now that the function actually does something, it will return a status code of 200 and "Hello, world!" when it is invoked by hitting this endpoint on your Netlify site:
+Now it will return a status code of 200 and "Hello, world!" when it is invoked by hitting this endpoint on your Netlify site:

 `https://[something-clever-netlify-made-for-you].netlify.com/.netlify/functions/helloWorld`